 Coleus plants are native to Africa, Asia, Australia east Indies, and the Philippines.
+They are members of the mint family.
 It is a perennial plant.
 But, it is grown as an annual in colder areas of the country.
 The plant is very sensitive to cold and frost.

 Did you Know?
 Coleus plants are members of the Mint family!
 There are over 3,500 members of this big, big plant family.